l5yth/cdc-badge-nametag/README.md

 ## Secure Element
 - [  ] Establish secure channel and verify basic functionalities.
+- [  ] Put in sleep mode to reduce power usage.

 ## E-Paper Display
 - [  ] Draw something on the screen.